2. Numeric vectors#

 .

 Notice that `+` and `-`, `*` and `/`, as well as `%%` and `%/%` have the same priority.
-Expressions involving a series of operations in the same group are evaluated left to right, with the exception of `^` and `<-`, which are performed from right to left.
+Expressions involving a series of operations in the same group are evaluated left to right, with the exception of `^` and `<-`, which are performed the other way around.
+Therefore:

 2*3/4*5